December’s best savings accounts paying high interest after the Budget

 Here’s our regular roundup of the best-paying savings accounts of different types, including cash ISAs.

-Rates and products are correct at the time of writing but always check a product is right for your circumstances before opening.
+Rates and products are correct at the time of writing, but always check that a product is right for your circumstances before opening.

 Best cash ISAs